raja-abhishek/FinTech/Homework/FinTech_Case_Study.md

 ## Business Activities:

 Klarna’s business model is to simplify payments for both merchants and consumers.
 Klarna offers a better shopping experience by removing obstacles in the checkout and requires only top of mind information, no lengthy registration process or credit card numbers are needed to complete the purchase.
-Consumers are offered to shop with three intuitive payment methods; Pay Now, Pay Later and Slice It, giving flexibility in payments with a variety of pay after delivery options and installment plans to the consumer who also gets safeguarded by Klarna’s buyers protection.
+Consumers are offered to shop with three intuitive payment methods; Pay Now, Pay Later and Slice It, giving flexibility in payments with a variety of pay after delivery options and installment plans to the consumer who also gets safeguarded by Klarna’s buyers’ protection.
 Klarna assumes all the risk for both the consumer and merchant.

 Klarna's primary customer target is merchants.
 The company's target merchant is in the segment where the order value is comparatively low because its key offering is the split into 4.
 Fashion is Klarna's big target market.
 Klarna partners with large retailers with well-known brands exclusively to scale customer acquisition.
 Large players featuring in Klarna's collateral are Macy's, Lululemon, and Sephora.
 Klarna's competitive advantage depends on its simple and smooth payment process that needs minimal customer details, making more regular and consistent purchases possible.

-The Engineering competence is pivotal in creating, maintaining and developing the Klarna experience.
+The Engineering competence is pivotal in creating, maintaining, and developing the Klarna experience.
 Klarna uses following technologies to maintain payment process simple and smooth:

 - Application & Data:
     - Javascript
     - Python